Banana – Banana weevil borer, Rust thrips

 1. The resistance management strategy may start at any point in the product group rotation and planting may occur in any year of the strategy.

-2. The product(s) used in any one year should not be followed by product(s) from the same insecticide group in the following year.
+2. The product(s) used in any one year should not be followed by product(s) from the same Mode of Action (MOA) group in the following year.

-3. Only products from the YES insecticide groups shown in the diagram above should be applied for banana weevil borer control or rust thrips control in the same year.
+3. Only products from the YES insecticide MOA groups shown in the diagram above should be applied for banana weevil borer control and/or banana rust thrips control in the same year.
+Where activity is specific to either banana weevil borer or banana rust thrips for an insecticide MOA group, then products from across these YES insecticide MOA groups may be applied in alternating years for their designated pest, but rotation of MOA groups between years for each pest should be maintained.

-4. If products from Group 1A or 1B (oxamyl, cadusafos or terbufos) are being used for nematode control in a block of bananas, then products form these groups should not be used for banana weevil borer control in the following year.
+4. If products from Group 1A or 1B are being used for nematode control in a block of bananas, then products from these groups should not be used for banana weevil borer and/or banana rust thrips control in the following year.

-5. Where there is evidence of banana weevil borer or rust thrips resistance to a product or group of products, these should not be used again for banana weevil borer or rust thrips control until there has been use of products from other Insecticide mode of Action groups for a period of at least 2 years.
+5. Where there is evidence of banana weevil borer and/or banana rust thrips resistance to a product or group of products, these should not be used again for banana weevil borer or banana rust thrips control until there has been use of products from other insecticide MOA groups for a period of at least 2 years.

-Strategy B: Where products including controlled release formulations of imidacloprid are being used to control insects in bananas
+STRATEGY B: Where products including controlled release (CR) formulations of imidacloprid are being used to control insects in bananas

 Organophosphates